3016 GSRB II

 B.A., The University of Texas at Austin, Biology/Psychology, 1998

-Schwarz, JM, & Bilbo SD.
-The effect of adolescent morphine exposure on long-term glial function and later-life relapse liability in a model of addiction.
-Journal of Neuroscience, In press.
+Schwarz, JM, and Bilbo SD.
+(2013) Adolescent morphine exposure affects long-term microglial function and later-life relapse liability in a model of addiction.
+Journal of Neuroscience, 33(3): 961-71.

 Williamson, LL, Smith, SH, Sholar, PW, Mistry RS, and Bilbo, SD.
 (2011) Microglia and memory: modulation by early-life infection.
 Journal of Neuroscience, 31(43): 15511-21.